inkarkapen/cell_type_evaluations/tutorial.md

 The marmoset taxonomy was initially built using the Basal Ganglia (BG) area single-nucleus dataset.
 In building the taxonomy, binary marker genes were selected based on their gene expression from the single-cell transcriptome.
 Subsequently, the dataset was mapped to itself, termed self-projection, for evaluating the ideal performance of correlation and hierarchical mapping algorithms.

 # Mapping Algorithms
 This tutorial uses two mapping algorithms:
 1. CORRELATION MAPPING: one-step nearest cluster centroid mapping based on correlation
 2. HIERARCHICAL CORRELATION MAPPING: hierarchical nearest cluster centroid mapping based on correlation

 Algorithm descriptions are available at: https://portal.brain-map.org/atlases-and-data/bkp/mapmycells/algorithms.

+# Tutotial
+The code for the tutorial is in this repository tutorial.ipynb.
+The code takes about 15-20mins to run using the subsampled Marmoset Taxonomy.
+It will be faster or take longer depending on the dataset size.

 # Results
 Below are the results of the analysis to evaluate the predictions of correlation and hierarchical mappings in determining cluster labels in a self-projection evaluation: